2003 Detroit Tigers season: Season overview

-On September 22, the Tigers had lost ten straight and 118 on the season.
-Just as they appeared likely to go into the record books for futility, the Tigers roared back to life and won five of their last six games to finish 43-119.
+By September 22, the Tigers had lost ten straight and 118 on the season.
+Just as they appeared likely to go into the record books for futility, the Tigers roared back to life and won five of their last six games to finish 43–119.
 While it was one game short of the 120 losses by the 1962 Mets, it was still the most losses in American League history and one of the worst seasons for a non-expansion team in modern baseball history.
 The final series of the season was particularly memorable against the division champion Minnesota Twins, 48 games ahead of Detroit.
 The Twins sat their starters for almost all of the series in order to keep players rested for the playoffs.
-On September 27, in their next-to-last game, the Tigers came back from an 8–0 deficit to beat the Twins, 9-8 - on a strikeout wild pitch, an appropriate finish to a team that had struggled mightily all summer long.
+On September 27, in their next-to-last game, the Tigers came back from an 8–0 deficit to beat the Twins, 9–8 – on a strikeout wild pitch, an appropriate finish to a team that had struggled mightily all summer long.
 The Tigers then won the season finale, 9–4, to avoid tying the record and received a standing ovation from the crowd.

-While the 2003 Tigers finished with the third-most losses in major league history (behind the 1899 Cleveland Spiders and 1962 Mets), they fare slightly better based on winning percentage.
+While the 2003 Tigers finished with what were at the time the third-most losses in major league history (behind the 1899 Cleveland Spiders and 1962 Mets), they fare slightly better based on winning percentage.

-As of 2020, the 2003 Tigers rank only as the 12th worst team in history based on winning percentage (minimum 120 games), but unlike the 2003 Tigers, most of the other teams usually described as the worst of all time were plagued by significant off-field troubles:
+As of 2023, the 2003 Tigers rank only as the 12th worst team in history based on winning percentage (minimum 120 games), but unlike the 2003 Tigers, most of the other teams usually described as the worst of all time were plagued by significant off-field troubles: